top of page

 Lessons are given with famous tunes which we heard them somewhere, without any pressure!
 This creates a virtuous cycle of "practice is fun" and "practice makes you better.

-The method, Piano Fun, is designed for children as young as 3 years old.
-It teaches healthy piano playing techniques based on human anatomy from the very beginning, and it allows all students a comfortable start in terms of their physical development
+Piano Fun is suitable for children as young as three years old.
+It teaches healthy piano playing techniques based on human anatomy from the start, giving all students a comfortable start in terms of their physical development.

 IMG_3650.jpeg